karagozemin/ts-sdks/.changeset/weak-pears-divide.md

 '@mysten/zksend': patch
 ---

-use wallet-core for experimental unified-adapter
+use window-wallet-core for experimental unified-adapter